Last month, Jefferson County voters elected a new judge. Now, she may never take the bench - NewsBreak

 The decision, Smitherman said, is motivated by politics and race.

-“The judges they’re taking are African-American seats, and we only have a few in the state,” he said.Georgia police officer arrested after looking up ex-wife, ex-girlfriend in law enforcement database
+“The judges they’re taking are African-American seats, and we only have a few in the state,” he said.Alabama man killed by police outside elementary school was mentally ill, ‘suicidal,’ brother says

 Until now, the seat at issue had been held by Judge Clyde Jones, who is retiring from the bench.